bilalrajput09/Mapty/README.md

 <!-- PROJECT DESCRIPTION -->

-# [RunCycle-Adventure] <a name="about-project"></a>
+# [Mapty] <a name="about-project"></a>

-**[RunCycle-Adventure]** Welcome to the world of fitness and exploration with RunCycle Adventure, the versatile app that empowers you to create personalized running and cycling events from any location on the map.
+**[Mapty]** Welcome to the world of fitness and exploration with Mapty, the versatile app that empowers you to create personalized running and cycling events from any location on the map.
 Whether you're a dedicated runner or a cycling enthusiast, this app is your key to crafting thrilling outdoor experiences tailored to your favorite activities.
 In this app you can choose location from the map and create event of your choice.

 ## Built With <a name="built-with"></a>